New House Construction

 Inspections

-If a Building Permit was required for your project, then you must book a City inspection.
+Construction work must be inspected.
 At the discretion of the Safety Codes Officer, most projects require rough-in and final inspections, depending on the complexity of the project.

 Book online